AlejandroPerezB2B/biPersonal_pipeline/README.md

 # biPersonal_pipeline
-Set of Matlab based functions for the processing of dual-EEG data (hyperscanning)
+These functions put together EEGLAB functions arranged for the processing of dual-EEG data (hyperscanning).